chhaymatt/resourcing-api/README.md

 ## Introduction

-An API where consumers can create, update or fetch jobs and temporary workers (temps) and temps can be assigned to jobs using Spring Java and MySQL.
+An API where consumers can create, update, and fetch jobs or temporary workers.
+Built using Spring Boot, Java and MySQL.

 ## Features